-- (1) The Council, after consulting any affected social service professional board or social service occupations board, may make rules relating to - (a) the conduct of persons practising as social service practitioners; - (b) the conduct of social service practitioners that constitutes unprofessional conduct; - (c) the establishment, constitution, powers and functions of committees;

-- (d) the tariff of fees serving as a guide for the fees which may be charged in respect of professional services rendered by a social service practitioner; - (e) the recognition of the qualifications or education training and development programmes of education and training institutions and the withdrawal of such recognition; - (f) the criteria and procedures in terms of which persons who are not registered in terms of this Act may be granted approval to teach, educate or train persons enrolled at an education and training institution in an education and training programme that leads to the acquisition of a prescribed qualification; - (g) the appointment and accreditation of assessors and moderators; - (h) the fees to be paid annually to the Council by persons practising as social practitioners, and the fees to be paid to the Council in respect of - - the registration or re-registration of persons practising as social service practitioners, and of additional qualifications, specialities and private practices; - (ii) the restoration of a qualification, speciality, practice and the name of a person to a register; - (iii) any application which may or must be made under this Act; - (iv) the issue of registration certificates or copies thereof; - (v) the provision of extracts from any register; - (vi) the sitting of examinations and assessments and the issue of associated certificates; - (vii) any other act which may or must be performed by the Council, a board or by the Registrar under this Act; - (i) the allowances to be paid to members of the Council and boards and committees of the Council in respect of the carrying out of their functions;
+- (1) The Council, after consulting any affected professional board, may make rules relating to - (a) the conduct of persons practising as social service practitioners; - (b) the conduct of social service practitioners that constitutes unprofessional conduct; - (c) the establishment, constitution, powers and functions of committees; - (d) the tariff of fees serving as a guide for the fees which may be charged in respect of professional services rendered by a social service practitioner; - (e) the recognition of the qualifications or education and training programmes of education and training institutions and the withdrawal of such recognition; - (f) the criteria and procedures in terms of which persons who are not registered in terms of this Act may be granted approval to teach, educate or train persons enrolled at an education and training institution in an education and training programme that leads to the acquisition of a prescribed qualification; - (g) the appointment and accreditation of assessors and moderators; - (h) the fees to be paid annually to the Council by persons practising as social service practitioners, and the fees to be paid to the Council in respect of - - the registration or re-registration of persons practising as social service practitioners and of additional qualifications, specialities and private practices; - (ii) the restoration of a qualification, speciality, practice and the name of a person to a register; - (iii) any application which may or must be made under this Act; - (iv) the issue of registration certificates or copies thereof;

-- (j) the exemption of certain persons or categories of persons from the payment of fees; - (k) the appointment of assessors and moderators, the conduct of examinations and assessments and the granting of certificates; - (l) any matter in respect of which the Council may or must make rules in terms of this Act; and - (m) any matter which the Council considers necessary or expedient for the achievement or promotion of its objects or those of a board. - (2) Different rules may in terms of subsection (1) be made in respect of different boards and different categories of registration.
+- (v) the provision of extracts from any register; - (vi) the sitting of examinations and assessments and the issue of associated certificates; - (vii) any other act which may or must be performed by the Council, a professional board or by the Registrar under this Act; - the allowances to be paid to members of the Council, professional boards and of committees of the Council and professional boards in respect of the carrying out of their functions; - (j) the exemption of certain persons or categories of persons from the payment of fees; - (k) the appointment of assessors and moderators, the conduct of examinations and assessments and the granting of certificates; - (1) any matter in respect of which the Council may or must make rules in terms of this Act; and - (m) any matter which the Council considers necessary or expedient for the achievement or promotion of its objects or those of a professional board, or for the exercise or performance of its powers and functions or those of a professional board. - (2) Different rules may in terms of subsection (1) be made in respect of different categories of registration.

-60. Minister may make regulations
+55. Minister may make regulations